jengalas/pz-adventures-jekyll/_drafts/2022-09-08-acadia-adventures-2022-day-2.md

 {% include gallery.html gallery_id="gallery1" class="2by2" %}

-Our lobster rolls were ready after about ten minutes, and we took them to the picnic tables on the waterfront platform behind the lobster pound.
+The lobster rolls were ready after about ten minutes, and we took them to the picnic tables on the waterfront platform behind the lobster pound.
 We were starving by this point!
 The rolls were bursting with fresh lobster meat, and they were such a pleasure to bite into and enjoy as our first Maine meal of the year.
 Served as always with a bag of Utz kettle chips and some sliced pickles, the rolls were a perfect breakfast!
 Along with our lobster rolls, we finished up a bottle of mandarin orange-flavored Polar seltzer water.
 Then we continued on.

 {% include gallery.html gallery_id="gallery2" class="2by2" %}